Brettler/AdvancedProgrammingTask4_VSCode/README.md

 # AdvancedProgrammingTask4_VSCode
 Eden Berman &amp; Liad Brettler

-# Description:
+# Description:---
 In this program, we created a server and client and established a connection between them.
 The client sends the server an unclassified vector received from the user, and the server runs the KNN algorithm on the vector and returns the result to the client to be displayed to the user.
 The client runs in an infinite loop, waiting for the next user input.
 The user can close the client by typing '-1', which will close the connection to the server and then shut down the program.
 However, the server remains active and listens for the next client to request a connection.
 As long as a client is connected to the server, the server will listen for new requests.

 The server is provided with a database in the form of a CSV file.
 To calculate the distances between the sample and the entire database, the KNN algorithm will use one of the distance metrics implemented in Task 1: Euclidean, Manhattan, Chebyshev, Canberra, or Minkowski.

-# Compile & Run Instructions:
+# Compile & Run Instructions:---
 Run the following commands:
 * git init
 * git clone https://github.com/Brettler/AdvancedProgrammingTask3.git